Accelerated kriging interpolation for real-time grid frequency forecasting: Introduction

 \section{Introduction}

 The dynamic behavior of frequency encapsulates essential information about the energy balance in a power system.
-Rapid deviations---which may occur within seconds past a disturbance---reflect the complex interactions among various network elements \cite{MOHAMMADI2024QuantifyFrequency}.
+Rapid deviations---which may occur within seconds after a disturbance---reflect the complex interactions among various network elements \cite{MOHAMMADI2024QuantifyFrequency}.
 Maintaining the nominal frequency is essential for preventing cascading failures and costly blackouts \cite{yan2018anatomy, chen2020distributed}.

-The undergoing replacement of conventional synchronous generators by inverter-based resources (IBRs) leads to a reduction in system inertia, resulting in a faster rate of change of frequency (ROCOF) and new converter-driven stability dynamics \cite{hatziargyriou2020definition, CarEtAl2021_IEEETIE}.
+The ongoing replacement of conventional synchronous generators by inverter-based resources (IBRs) leads to a reduction in system inertia, resulting in a faster rate of change of frequency (ROCOF) and new converter-driven stability dynamics \cite{hatziargyriou2020definition, CarEtAl2021_IEEETIE}.

 Advances in measurement devices---such as phasor measurement units (PMUs), which operate at sub-second resolutions and are synchronized via GPS \cite{Xu2015RealTimePMU, DOMINGUEZ2023EvolPowerSys}---have enabled operators to detect and analyze rapid frequency transitions.
 This sub-second visibility is particularly relevant given the operating speed of modern protection mechanisms.
 For instance, fast-response systems in North America activate in as little as 250 milliseconds \cite{cauley2020north, LAVI2023109422, Du2023}.
 Similarly, European grids are evolving beyond the traditional Frequency Containment Reserve by introducing Fast Frequency Response (FFR) mechanisms that operate in comparable sub-second timeframes \cite{eriksson2018synthetic} to maintain stability standards like EN50160 \cite{ss_en50160_2010}.